RsyncProject/rsync/INSTALL.md

 ## The basic setup

 You need to have a C compiler installed and optionally a C++ compiler in order to try to build some hardware-accelerated checksum routines.
-If you're installing from the git repo (instead of a release tar file) you'll also need the GNU autotools (autoconf & automake) and your choice of 2 python3 markdown
+Rsync also needs a modern awk, which might be provides via gawk or nawk on some OSes.

-libraries: cmarkgfm or commonmark (needed to generate the man pages).
+If you're installing from the git repo (instead of a release tar file) you'll also need the GNU autotools (autoconf & automake) and your choice of 2 python3 markdown libraries: cmarkgfm or commonmark (needed to generate the man pages).
 If your OS doesn't provide a python3-cmarkgfm or python3-commonmark package, you can run the following to install the commonmark python library for your build user (after installing python3's pip package):